Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 Ecology of lakes and other freshwater habitats examined through field studies.
 Emphasizes modern methods for studying lakes; analysis and interpretation of data; and writing of scientific papers.
 Seminars on research papers and student presentations of class studies.
 Field trips to a variety of lakes, from the coastal plain to White Mountains; investigate problems, such as eutrophication, acidification, biodiversity and biotoxins.
 Capstone experiences include interaction with state agencies, lake stakeholders and the submission of written manuscripts for publication.
-Prereq: introductory biology.
-Special fee.
-Writing intensive.
+Introductory Biology required prior to taking this one.

 Attributes: Writing Intensive Course